July 17, 2023

 Take note of the color of your Tama’s stool!
 On Tamagotchis with a color screen, a healthy poo is yellow, but black poo indicates your virtual pet is sick.
 On Tamagotchi 'Round the World, the pet's poop starts bright blue and gets darker the longer it's on the screen, so prioritize cleaning them first.

-Usually, when any of these virtual pets need attention (like needing food or wanting to play), it beeps to alert you, but that is not the case for everything.
+Usually, when any of these virtual pets need attention (like needing food or wanting to play), it beeps to alert you.
+However, that is not the case for everything.
 Your Tamagotchi will not alert you if there is poop on the screen, so you won’t be missing anything if you mute your Tamagotchi.
-If you want to keep your Tama from getting lost in a poo playground, you’ll need to check periodically and do your doo-ty.
+If you want to keep your Tama from getting lost in a poo playground though, you’ll need to check periodically and do your doo-ty!

-In the iconic rivalry between Tamagotchi and Giga Pet, there are a lot of similarities, and one of them is the process of actually cleaning up your virtual pet’s electronic excrement.
+In the iconic rivalry between Tamagotchi and Giga Pet, there are plenty of similarities.
+One of those similarities is the process of actually cleaning up your virtual pet’s electronic excrement.
 In both digital pets, you’ll need to use special icons and commands to get the job done.

 In Tamagotchi Generation 1 and 2, you’ll have to use the Duck icon to flush the screen and clear your Tamagotchi’s poop.
 To do so, simply press the ‘A’ button until the icon is highlighted, then hit the ‘B’ button to clean the poop.
 This process is the same on the Tamagotchi Connection, except the icon is, more appropriately, a toilet.